amy-datacamp/courses-automating-reports-in-python/slides/chapter_3_9f5b7600f37cd7deeeea0b061efd5be0.md

 title: Data Scientist, Greenlight Biosciences

 `@script`
-Automated report generation takes away the pain of manually generating reports.
+Automated report generation takes away the pain of manually generating reports one at a time.
 In this video, we will explore how we can automate the process of report generation using a simple python script

 ---